 - It assists in easier and calmer breathing and lowers the heart rate.

 - It reduces in individuals with chronic pain conditions while significantly improving the quality of life for those with osteoarthritis.

-Risks When Using a Weighted Blanket
+Risks When Using A Weighted Blanket

-Frequently Asked Questions:
+Frequently Asked Questions

 What if my weight falls between two weight recommendations?

-Can a weighted blanket be too weighty?
+Can a weighted blanket be too heavy?

 Is my height a factor to consider when buying?

 No, your height has no bearing when it comes to choosing a weighted blanket.
 Of course, you'd want your toes to be covered, so you may want to get the blanket size that is best suited for you.

 How heavy should my weighted blanket be in kg?